West Virginia vs. Virginia College Basketball Predictions & Picks - November 22

 West Virginia vs. Virginia Predictions & Picks: Spread, Total - November 22

-Wednesday's contest between the Virginia Cavaliers (4-1) and the West Virginia Mountaineers (2-2) at Suncoast Credit Union Arena has a projected final score of 67-58 based on our computer prediction, with Virginia securing the victory.
-Game time is at 6:00 PM ET on November 22.
+Wednesday's contest features the Virginia Cavaliers (4-1) and the West Virginia Mountaineers (2-2) clashing at Suncoast Credit Union Arena (on November 22) at 6:00 PM ET.
+This matchup, according to our computer prediction, will result in a 67-58 victory for Virginia.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!